What is cardiac rehabilitation?

 Physical therapist.
 This is a specialist who is trained to help improve how you move to ease your pain

 and disability as well as improve your ability to function.

 Occupational therapist.
 This is a specialist who is trained to help improve how well you can do your daily

 Psychologist, psychiatrist, or counselor.
 This person helps with mental health problems.
 He or she can help you cope with daily

 Case manager or social worker.
 This person helps with planning your care.
 It may be in the hospital, in long-term

 care, or at home.

-The goal of cardiac rehabilitation is to help ease your symptoms and make your heart
+The goal of cardiac rehab is to help ease your symptoms and make your heart as healthy